 With the abundance of sensors and technical gadgetry on today’s vehicles it can seem fairly intimidating to do the work yourself, especially if you need to transfer the connector from the bad oxygen sensor to the new one.
 I recommend transferring one wire at a time instead of removing all the wires at once.

 Fortunately, an oxygen sensor is one of the easier parts to replace, so if you do the work yourself you will save time and money as well as gain an important sense of achievement.
 Go ahead you Weekend Warrior, you can do it!

 Tools you will need to replace most O2 sensors

 These two O2 sensors on this Honda CRV are pretty rusted.

 Click here to download your copy of my eBook, "Simple Car Care Tips and Advice" It's filled with usefull, easy to understand, automotive information you can really use!

-If everything is done right, I will add your story to my website and actually create a webpage with your story and pictures.
+Once submitted, I will make small corrections to grammar and spelling, but keep it as original as possible, then I will add your story to my website and actually create a webpage with your story and pictures.